Do you wish you could sleep better than you do right now?

 Are your sleep cycles generally imbalanced so that you feel exhausted during the day, most days?

-You have tried everything suggested from mainstream resources but have found that nothing works long-term
+Have you tried everything suggested from mainstream resources but have found that nothing works long-term?

-If one or more of the above apply to you, then this blog is definitely for you.
-I spent most of my life with sleep issues, varying from not being able to fall asleep to restless sleep, waking up from restless legs, sciatica or dreams of trying to run away or hide from someone.
+I spent most of my young adult life with sleep issues, varying from not being able to fall asleep to restless sleep, waking up from restless legs, sciatica or dreams of trying to run away or hide from someone.
 I had inconsistent bedtimes ranging from 11pm to 2am and sometimes I felt tired and sometimes wide awake, doing things around the house at all hours.
 I thought that if I went to bed later than midnight, I might sleep better.
 If I got one good night’s sleep in 20, then I was so pleased with myself.
 This was all in vain as I just woke up exhausted and grumpy and craved caffeine or sugar to keep me awake and drank wine in the evening to help me sleep.

 Does that sound familiar to you?